 Avoid anything that makes tinnitus sensations worse, such as:

 get enough sleepPlaying a radio or a white-noise machine for about 30 minutes at bedtime may help relieve the ringing sensations at night

 Surgery may help relieve certain causes of tinnitus.
 These include: Tinnitus caused by a tumor frequently subsides after the growth is removedAbnormalities in blood vessels that lead to tinnitus can sometimes be corrected with surgerySurgery may also be an option for people with Meniere's disease, but it is usually done only for disabling vertigo

-To help reduce your chance of tinnitus, take these steps: Avoid exposure to excessive noise.Wear earplugs in noisy situations.Wear earmuffs when mowing the grass or using any other loud machinery.Learn and practice stress management and relaxation techniques.Limit use of medications that damage hearing.
+To help reduce your chance of tinnitus, take these steps: Avoid exposure to excessively loud noise.Wear earplugs in noisy situations.Wear earmuffs when mowing the grass or using any other loud machinery.Learn and practice stress management and relaxation techniques.Limit use of medications that damage hearing.

 http://www.ata.org/for-patients/about-tinnitus.
 Accessed September 26, 2014.

 Acute otitis media.
 EBSCO DynaMed website.
 Available at:

 http://www.ebscohost.com/dynamed.
 Updated July 2, 2014.
 Accessed September 26, 2014.

 Conn’s Current Therapy.

 54th ed.
 Philadelphia, PA: WB Saunders Company; 2002.